DallanQ/terraforming_mars_ares_expedition/Manual.md

 ###### REQUIREMENTS (page 12)

 Some cards have additional requirements in order to play them.
-Cards with requirements have a checkmark icon (an icon of a checkmark) next to the cost of the card.
+Cards with requirements have a checkmark icon (an icon of a golden checkmark) next to the cost of the card.
 These requirements are listed in the text box at the bottom of the card next to the same checkmark icon (an icon of a checkmark) and shown in icons at the top.
 If a card has an ocean, oxygen or temperature requirement, that requirement needs to have been met **at the start of the phase** in order for you to be able to play it. *If the requirements of a card are not met, you cannot play that card.*

 ###### STEEL AND TITANIUM (page 12)